Pratyush-Ranjan/Auto-dimmer/README.md

 - C#

 ## Download Game
-Please refer to release section of this repository to download desktop and android version of the game.
+Please refer to the release section of this repository to download desktop and android version of the game.